Jashcraf/poke/README.md

 Note that we currently require the `zosapi` package that is up [on PyPi by Michael Humphreys](https://github.com/x68507/zosapi)

 ## Papers Published using Poke
-- [1] Anche, Ashcraft, and Haffert et al. "Polarization aberrations in next-generation Giant Segmented MirrorTelescopes (GSMTs) I.Effect on the coronagraphic performance," submitted to _Astronomy & Astrophysics_ (Dec 2022). _in review_
+- [1] Anche, Ashcraft, and Haffert et al. "Polarization aberrations in next-generation Giant Segmented MirrorTelescopes (GSMTs) I.Effect on the coronagraphic performance," submitted to _Astronomy & Astrophysics_ (Accepted Jan 2022).

 **Contributors**:
 - Jaren Ashcraft